quasarframework/quasar/docs/src/pages/layout/drawer.md

 ::: tip
 * Since QDrawer needs a layout and QLayout by default manages the entire window, then for demoing purposes we are going to use containerized QLayouts.
 But remember that by no means you are required to use containerized QLayouts for QDrawer.
 * If the QDrawer content also has images and you want to use touch actions to close it, you might want to add `draggable="false"` to them, otherwise the native browser behavior might interfere in a negative way.
+* If you use a QScrollArea as the content of a QDrawer wrap it in a `<div class="fit overflow-hidden">` and use a `fit` class on the QScrollArea to prevent unwanted scrollbars to show on the QDrawer.
+* If you use a QScrollArea with some fixed elements on top and/or bottom as the content of a QDrawer wrap them in a `<div class="fit overflow-hidden column no-wrap">` and use a `col` class on the QScrollArea to get automatic height for the QScrollArea and to prevent unwanted scrollbars to show on the QDrawer.
 :::

 ::: danger